 iv.
 To prepare the books once a year for inspection.

 f.
-Child Welfare Officer
+Child Welfare and Safeguarding officer

 i.
 To ensure the safety of all children under the age of 16 years at rehearsals and performances.

 ii.
 To apply for necessary "performers' licenses" for events in which children take part in accordance with Local Authority requirements.